lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 ## Using Sass loops to create a preloader animation

 The above code will produce the desired effect but it's painful to write, and any changes will be time consuming to implement.
-Instead, we can use Sass' [@for loop](http://thesassway.com/intermediate/if-for-each-while#for) to make this much more manageable.
+Instead, we can use a Sass [@for loop](http://thesassway.com/intermediate/if-for-each-while#for) to make this much more manageable.

 ### Sass @for loops